The Common Symptoms of Bruxism

 People may grind their teeth as a coping mechanism for anxiety, frustration, and stress, all of which are exacerbated without a good night’s sleep.
 Exercise, changes in your diet, taking long walks, and warm baths are collective stress relievers.
 Also, work-related issues can be the cause of stress, so be aware of your approach to the tough aspects of your career.

 Another common cause of teeth grinding is the misalignment of the upper and the lower jaw, or malocclusions.
 Misalignments of the jaw are corrected with treatments ranging from braces to jaw realignment.
-Your dentist will make these recommendations in the treatment plan specific to you.
+Your dentist in st. clair west, Toronto, ON will make these recommendations in the treatment plan specific to you.

 Studies support that too much caffeine and alcohol, and excessive smoking, can increase the risk of developing bruxism.
 There may be a need for medical intervention to eliminate these causing factors.

-If you clench and grind your teeth, and experience the common symptoms mentioned above, then please contact the oral healthcare professionals at Arlington Dental, located in Toronto, ON, where new patients are always welcome.
+If you clench and grind your teeth, and experience the common symptoms mentioned above, then please contact the oral healthcare professionals at Arlington Dental dental clinic located in Toronto, ON, where new patients are always welcome.

 Arlington Dental is trusted and highly recommended for diagnosing and treating the symptoms of bruxism, as well as other procedures in general, restorative and cosmetic dentistry.